jackswewr434/ImSMB/README.md

 - Completion flag and success status

 ### SMB Authentication
-- Supports both authenticated and guest access
+- Supports both authenticated and guest access (if your sever supports guests of course)

 ### Libraries Used